KostasKyriakosBatsios/KostasKyriakosBatsios/README.md

 - 📫 How to reach me **konstantinos.mpatsios@gmail.com**

-- ⚡ Fun fact **I'm doing kickboxing, I go to the gym and I learn German on my freetime!**
+- ⚡ Fun fact **I'm doing calisthenics and gym and on my freetime I like to travel, hangout with my friends and watch sports!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">